 Cut out the star with a fine saw.
 I used a cutting disk on my craft drill to cut it it out which was time-consuming (>1hr) but gave a good result, as per the first four images.
 I would not have been able to remove it in one piece if I had used a hand saw but you will be able to if you sacrifice the surrounding wood.
 I wanted to preserve both the star and the surrounding wood for both light pull and chair.

 I love the star because it reminds me of Mario's invincibility star, like in the last picture.

 Sand the wood using a sander or sandpaper and block.
+Make sure you wear your ear plugs if you're using a power sander; they can be really noisy.
 The standard of the finish is up to you.
-You could give it a deep sand and filll any dents and holes with filler if you wish.
+You could give it a deep sand and fill any dents and holes with filler if you wish.
 I decided to go with a rustic finish and sand it just enough to remove rough corners and splinters.